tanmoymollik/covalent-secure-models/README.md

 # covalent-secure-models
-This repo will have the model wrappers for securing models run in covalent secure servers (CS2) or CovaClave (C2)
+Custom model wrapper for running private user model on sensitive data in covalent secure servers (CS2) or CovaClave (C2)